nrodgers1/Trophic-Analysis-of-Dircted-Networks/README.md

-This code was used to generate the results of of the paper "Influence and Influenceability: Global Directionality in Directed Complex Networks" by Niall Rodgers, Peter Tiˇno and Samuel Johnson.
+This code was used to generate the results of of the paper "Influence and Influenceability: Global Directionality in Directed Complex Networks" by Niall Rodgers, Peter Tino and Samuel Johnson.

 The code generates networks of varying Trophic Incoherence, measures networks strcutural properties and does various dynamics.